OskariKosonen/Oulu-Uni-Lunch/README.md

 - **Retry mechanism** for failed API requests.
 - Displays menus in a **card format** with detailed meal options.
 - **Day buttons** to navigate through the week's menu.
+- **Dark mode** toggle for better user experience in low-light environments.

 ---